digipres/workbench/src/dataflows/index.md

 ## Introduction

+Workflows are where a set of tools and systems become integrated into the institutional teams, processes and goals they support.
+As such, workflows will often outlast the components they depend on, and so documenting and understanding workflows is a crucial part of the pr

 Dataflow diagrams show how data gets copied from system to system, over time.
 The different places where data can be stored are laid out from top to bottom, and the sequence of events the data can go through are plotted from left to right.
 The lines of the 'tube map' or 'metro' layout show how the data moves, and you can inspect the event 'stations' to get more information about each event.

 ### Using OAIS As An Example